• Home

 Measure

-• Define the measurement plan
+• Create a measurement plan

 • Test the measurement system

-• Collect the data
+• Collect baseline data

 A Measurement System Analysis (gauge study) is performed at this stage.

-• List and prioritize potential opportunities to improve
+• List and prioritise improvement opportunities

-• Identify sources of variation
+• Identify key sources of variation

 Improve

-• Create innovate solutions
+• Create innovative solutions

-• Create a detailed implementation plan
+• Build a detailed implementation plan

 • Deploy improvements